varadharajaan/employee-management/README.md

 Gitlab File
 --------------

-    $ Gitlab integration which go mvn install and other stages <br />
+    $ Gitlab integration which go mvn install and other stages

-    $ docker build and push to docker hub <br />
+    $ docker build and push to docker hub

     $ Trigger terraform apply and provision environment and deploy the docker image in Google Kubernetes Cluster <br />

-    $ Communication mail to all team members <br />
+    $ Communication mail to all team members

 ------------------------------------------------------------------------------------------------------------------------
 GCP Deployment using Terraform as Infrastructure as a Code
 -------------------------------------

-    $ Step 1: terraform init <br />
+    $ Step 1: terraform init
-    $ Step 2: terraform plan <br />
+    $ Step 2: terraform plan
-    $ Step 3: terraform apply <br />
+    $ Step 3: terraform apply

 ------------------------------------------------------------------------------------------------------------------------
 User level Authentication   ( JWT)
 --------------------------

-    $ Time of User Registration, USERNAME and PASSWORD is stored in database and each time when user tries to book flight he needs to be autheticated. <br />
+    $ Time of User Registration, USERNAME and PASSWORD is stored in database and each time when user tries to book flight he needs to be autheticated.
-    $ Also implemented Role level authorisation <br />
+    $ Also implemented Role level authorisation.

 ------------------------------------------------------------------------------------------------------------------------